Year-End Planning For Stock Compensation & Company Shares:

-Year-end planning for stock compensation and company stock holdings can be tricky amid the ongoing impact of the tax-rate changes that took effect in 2013.
-Fully updated, our content section Year-End Planning presents ideas and strategies that can help you make smarter decisions and better understand the key issues.
+Year-end planning for stock compensation and company stock holdings can be tricky—never more so than now, amid the tax-rate changes that took effect in 2013.
+Fully updated, our content section Year-End Planning presents ideas and strategies that can help you make smarter decisions and better understand the key issues, as noted in a recent PLANSPONSOR article about our year-end insights.
 In the newsletter below, we present two of our many year-end FAQs, a list of our exclusive year-end articles, and various other items of interest to the users of myStockOptions.com.

 Don't want to wait for our quarterly newsletter updates?
 The myStockOptions.com Blog is the best way to stay on top of equity compensation news and the latest developments at our website.
 You can also follow us on Twitter.

 We appreciate your interest in myStockOptions.com.
 If you do not yet subscribe to Premium or Pro Membership, giving full access to our content and tools, year-end and tax-return season is a great time to upgrade.
 All of our content and tools are also available for licensing.

 |Two FAQs On Year-End Planning In 2013|

 What are some year-end strategies for restricted stock and stock options?

 Decisions in year-end financial and tax planning depend on: